vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/4_ABOUT_THE_TEXT.md

 165

 as has been done in the 17th Ahnika.
 In some other Ahnikas this practice has been abandoned.
 The first concluding half has not been marked, instead the next commencing verse has been given a number, as has been the practice in the 16th Ahnika.
 Another anomaly that is very conspicuous is that quite often the concluding half and the introductory half both have been marked as two full independent verses.
-For example Ähnikas 7-8, 12-13, 19-20, 21-22, 25- 26 and 30-31 may be taken up.
+For example āhnikas 7-8, 12-13, 19-20, 21-22, 25- 26 and 30-31 may be taken up.
 Another prevailing anarchy consists in not providing any number to such verses.
 This is evident from a perusal of the Ahnikas 28-29, 29-30, 32-33 and 33-34.
 An interest- ing aspect of such anarchous behaviour has resulted in one half being treated as one verse while the other half being conjoined with another and made part of it.
 This is very well illustrated by Ahnikas 16-17, where the concluding verse is numbered as 16.311 while the introductory half is merged with the first half of the second verse (17.2) and numbered as 17.1.
-Similar thing seems to have happened in the 13-14th Ähnikas also.
+Similar thing seems to have happened in the 13-14th āhnikas also.
 The same practice has been reversed elsewhere, i.e. the last half has been fused with the penultimate verse making it appear as one full verse.
 For example, the T.A.
 8.452, being the conclud- ing one, should have been half and numbered either as 8.453 or as 9.1, but it is not so as it has been assimilated with the preceding half, i.e. T.A.
 8.452 and allotted its number.
 Sometimes the concluding as well as the introductory verses both have not been numbered at all, as has happened in the Ahnikas 34-35.
 From these illustrations one gets a fairly adequate idea of the discrepansies abounding in the whole of the KSTS edition and the scope of improvements to be effected.

 166